IPTV: The Modern Way to Stream Your Favorite Shows

 They were mainly driven by typical suspects, such as China, which registered 3.7 million new subscribers to IPTV in the fourth quarter of 2015.

-Europe and Asia are the leading regions regarding the total number of subscribers.
+Europe and Asia are the leading regions in terms of the total number of subscribers.

-But in terms of service revenue, Europe and North America account for a larger share of global revenue, due to the meagre average revenue per user (ARPU) in China and India, the fastest-growing market (and ultimately the biggest) is Asia.
+However, in terms of service revenue, Europe and North America account for a larger global revenue share due to the meager average revenue per user (ARPU) in China and India.
+Asia is the fastest-growing market (and ultimately the biggest).

 According to a market research report from Zion, the global IPTV market is expected to rise at a CAGR of approximately 18.01% to generate $93.59 billion in 2021 from around $34.67 billion in 2015 between 2016 and 2021.